 10. Grotto of the Seven Sleepers

 Grotto of the Seven Sleepers is one of the most interesting places to visit in Ephesus.
-You can imagine the interesting events that happened here with historical narratives on the guided tour of Ephesus.
+In order to properly understand the legendary events that took place here, it is recommended to take a guided tour on your Ephesus trip.

 Many Roman emperors in history had implemented a policy of persecution of Christians.
 Christians fleeing from the Roman soldiers took refuge in rural geographies such as Cappadocia.
 The underground cities, valleys and rock churches you will see in Cappadocia today are proof of how Christians resisted these conditions in those days.

-There is a similar legend in Ephesus.
+There was a similar situation in Ephesus.
 Legend has it that in 250 AD, the Roman emperor Decius punished seven faithful Christians by imprisoning them in a cave.
 Christians who fall asleep in the cave wake up like a normal person after 200 years.
 Christianity was then free on the territory of the Roman Empire.

 They live the rest of their life in the city of Ephesus in peace.
 When they die, they were buried in the same cave.
 Therefore, the cave, which has Seven Sleepers, is on the pilgrimage route of Christians.
 The Grotto of Seven Sleepers is located about two kilometers from the ancient city of Ephesus.